 In the black-and-white world of economics textbooks, free trade is good for everyone.
-Each country figures out what it does best, then exchanges the wine or cloth or software it makes with other nations, creating wealth on both sides.
+Each country figures out what it does best, then exchanges the wine, cloth or software it makes with other nations, creating wealth on both sides.
 Where jobs are lost, they’re replaced by more suitable ones.
 Or so the theory goes.
 For two centuries, the virtue of free trade went almost unchallenged by economists and politicians.
-Now it has become a lightning rod in a populist backlash that helped propel Donald Trump to victory in the U.S. presidential race.
-Plans for the most ambitious set of new trade agreements in a generation have brought together an unlikely coalition of politicians, unions, religious groups, internet freedom activists and conservationists to galvanize public opinion.
-They’ve refocused the debate on trade’s winners and losers, arguing that the deals gut manufacturing towns, aggravate inequality, degrade labor and health standards and weaken democracy.
+Now it’s the target of a populist backlash that helped propel Donald Trump to the White House.
+Plans for ambitious new trade agreements have brought together an unlikely coalition of politicians, unions, religious groups and conservationists to galvanize public opinion.
+They’ve refocused the debate on trade’s winners and losers, arguing that it can aggravate inequality, degrade labor and health standards and weaken democracy.
 What happened to faith in free trade?